Want a fun and easy crochet project? Make a sunflower crochet bookmark. This pattern is easy to make and looks stunning in bright colors.

 Stem

 Stem - color D - Chain 20, slip stitch into 2nd chain from hook, slip stitch into next stitch, 1 single crochet in each of the next 4 stitches, 1 half double crochet in next, 1 double crochet in each of the next 2 stitches.
+Then into the next stitch make 1 treble stitch, picot, and 1 treble. then 1 double crochet in each to the next 2 stitches, and 1 half double crochet in the next, and 1 single crochet in each of the next 4 stitches.
+Then slip stitch into each of the next 2 stitches, and then slip stitch into the 1st slip stitch to join, then chain 60.
+Do not cut yarn.

 Abbreviated version

-Stem, color D - Ch20, sl st into 2nd ch from hk, sl st into next st, 1sc in each of the next 4-sts, 1hdc in next, 1dc in next 2-sts, (1tr, picot, 1tr) in next st, 1dc in next 2-sts, 1hdc in next, 1sc in next 4-sts, sl st into each of the next 2-sts, sl st into 1st sl st to join, chain 60.
+Stem, col D - Ch20, sl st into 2nd ch from hk, sl st into next st, 1sc in each of the next 4-sts, 1hdc in next, 1dc in next 2-sts, (1tr, picot, 1tr) in next st, 1dc in next 2-sts, 1hdc in next, 1sc in next 4-sts, sl st into each of the next 2-sts, sl st into 1st sl st to join, ch 60.
 Do not cut yarn.

 Attach Stem To Flower